EddiFreiter/dailyCodewars/README.md

 # ⭐ Daily Coding Challenges ⭐

-A repository with my daily Codewars solutions.
+A repository with my daily Codewars solutions.<br>

 ## 🔎 Purpose and Goals 🥅